tensorpack/tensorpack/docs/tutorial/input-source.md

 It only makes sense to use TF to read data, if your data is originally very clean and well-formated.
 If not, you may feel like writing a script to clean your data, but then you're almost writing a Python loader already!

-Think about it: it's a waste of time to write a Python script to transform from raw data to TFRecords, then a TF script to transform from TFRecords to tensors.
+Think about it: it's a waste of time to write a Python script to transform from raw data to clean format (e.g. TFRecords), then a TF script to transform from this format to tensors.
 The intermediate step (TFRecords) doesn't have to exist.
 You just need the right interface to connect Python to the graph directly, efficiently.
 `tensorpack.InputSource` is such an interface.